iamkay556/Track1SRA2025/matlab_sim_kai/README.txt

 to do:
-(pentagon)
-- save avg selling price when that type wins
-- avg percent improvement (signal - dropOutPrice)/commonVal per bidder type
-- different markers for bidder type / pie / histogram
+- different markers for bidder type winner
-- lighter pentagon outline

-- color valuation lines by bidder type
+- wintypes as a percentage of combs it was in
+- derror as bar chart?

-- code 3d plot for abg
+- code 3d plot for abg?

 - optimise
-- x on end of graph, add o on end for winner
+- label files
 - credits & readme (in the top git folder)

-BidderClass_Average works when the price increment is small
+BidderClass_Average works only when the price increment is small